 A house – rumah

 In English, to indicate a plural noun, you can add “s” at the end of the word, e.g. houses, tables, teachers.
 In Bahasa Indonesia, to make a noun plural, you can simply repeat the word.
 For example:

 A house = rumah

 Houses = rumah-rumah

-You don’t need to repeat the word all the time though.
+It’s important to note that you don’t have to repeat the word all of the time.
 If you already have a word that indicates the noun is plural, then you can say the word once.
 For example, for “many houses” Indonesians would say “banyak rumah” instead of “banyak rumah-rumah”.